jsdclxvi/Reforestation/README.md

-## They laughed when I said I wanted to be a comedian – they’re not laughing now.
+## I had a pair of racing snails.
+I removed their shells to make them more aerodynamic, but they became sluggish.